adflanders/ComputationalMath/hw_toc/task_sheet_1/README.md

 # Tasks predicated off of the list given [here](https://jvkoebbe.github.io/math4610/tasksheets/html/tasksheet_01.html)

 * Notes for Dr. Koebbe: The shared library is still a work in progress and I am trying to resolve the problems.
 That said, all the cpp files that hold the actual functions are located [here](https://github.com/adflanders/math4610/tree/master/src) if you wish to grade/look at them for confirmation.
+* More Notes: I know in class you asked us to simply copy and past our code onto here for you to look at, but I was having trouble doing that due to syntax from c++ messing with markdown.
+In the mean time any task that displays code is hyperlinked to the codes file through the tasks number.
+If you want me to try and just do copy paste I will, or else I can come talk to you about the issues I am having with it.
+I'm sorry for the inconvenience.

 Task 1) Emailed you my [github page](https://adflanders.github.io/).